OpenDataRepository/odr-frontend/README.md

 ## Back End
 This repo is intended to be the front end to a web application for flexible data creation and management.
-The back end which this repo is intended to use is https://github.com/OpenDataRepository/data-publisher-api The last commmit on the back-end which was tested somewhat extensively with this repo is commit 982d9aac23dfcde2d6bb8337686ebe12059c887f.
+The back end which this repo is intended to use is https://github.com/OpenDataRepository/data-publisher-api.
+The last commit on the back-end which was tested somewhat extensively with this repo is commit 982d9aac23dfcde2d6bb8337686ebe12059c887f.

 ## Quick Start